-In this new blog post, I share some Banff, Yoho, and Jasper campground tips from my Canadian Rockies road trip.
-I share my thoughts on my favorite campgrounds, which ones you can reserve in advance, and advice if you miss the boat on campground reservations or simply prefer to be spontaneous.
+In this blog post, I share camping tips from my Canadian Rockies road trip, including my favorite campgrounds, which ones you can reserve in advance, and advice if you miss the boat on campground reservations, or simply prefer to be spontaneous.

-To camp all of the National Parks you will need the following.
+To camp all of the Canadian National Parks you will need the following.

-- A National Park permit: National Park permits are available at the entry gates, visitor centers, and campground kiosks.
+- A National Park permit: National Park permits are available at the entry gates, visitor centers, and campground kiosks, or online.

-- A fire permit: Fire permits are required for each registered party that wants to have a campfire (conditions permitting).
-They are $8.80 per site per night and include your firewood.
+- A fire permit: Fire permits can be purcahsed at the time of your reservation, or at a camoground kiosk.
+They are $8.80 per site per night and include your firewood (as of August 2021).
 If you don’t want to have a fire, then you can save some dough.

 - Pets are allowed in the National Park campgrounds but must be on a leash at all times.